-MBTA is party to two swap agreements with JPMorgan Chase Bank, N.A.
-(Aa1(cr)/P-1(cr)) for a total notional amount of \$108.6 million.
-The sales associated with the swaps are being refunded to fixed rate so the authority will apply the agreements to other outstanding, unhedged variable rate debt.
-The two agreements result in MBTA receiving a SIFMA-based rate and are set to expire March 1, 2021 and March 1, 2030.
-The authority is also party to a swap with Morgan Stanley Capital Services, LLC (Aa3(cr)/P-1(cr)) ratings under review for upgrade) for the outstanding Series 2003C bonds, with a notional amount of \$25.0 million and an expiration date of July 1, 2020.
+The MBTA is party to two swap agreements with JPMorgan Chase Bank, N.A.
+(Aa1 (cr)/P-1 (cr)) for a total notional amount of \$99.4 million.
+The bond issues associated with the swaps were refunded to fixed rate so the authority has applied the agreements to other outstanding, unhedged variable rate debt.
+The two agreements result in MBTA receiving a SIFMA-based rate and are set to expire March 1, 2022 and July 1, 2030.
 All of the interest rate derivatives require MBTA to pay a fixed interest rate and receive a variable interest rate.
 MBTA would be subject to termination payments on the swaps although the rating level for termination, which is A3, is well below the current rating.